HarmkeV/finalProject/PROCESS.md

 * Found out quality of map was bad, found another one and implemented it.
 However, it is not yet complete as it is not filled with data according to plan,
 * Decided to fill map with the distribution of church affiliation instead of the biggest political party as I thought the pie chart also shows the seat distribution and this way the overview is more clear,
 * Struggling with connecting the data concerning secularization and the municipalities on the map.

+# Day 5
+* Finished first draft of pie chart, tooltip and legend.
+Not connected to map yet,
+* Tried to fill map again, failed.